DavidGumm/scripts/README.md

-# PowerShell
-Powershell Scripts
+# Scripts

-This is mostly just scripts I have built to make my life easier in IT.
+This is just scripts nothing special here.